-So here we present the best Touch ID iPhone tips and tricks including the iPhone 6 and 6 Plus, 6S and 6S Plus, iPhone 7 and 7 Plus, iPhone 8 and 8 Plus and the iPhone SE (new and old).
+With that in mind, here we are presenting the best Touch ID iPhone tips and tricks including the latest and older iPhone SE models, as well as the iPhone 6 and 6 Plus, 6S and 6S Plus, iPhone 7 and 7 Plus, and the iPhone 8 and 8 Plus.

-Enable True Tone display: To get the iPhone's screen to automatically adjust its colour balance and temperature to match the ambient light in the room, head to Control Centre and force press the screen brightness slider.
+Enable True Tone display: To get the iPhone's screen to automatically adjust its colour balance and temperature to match the ambient light in the room, head to Control Centre by swiping up from the bottom of the display and force press the screen brightness slider.
 Now tap the True Tone button.
 You can also go to Settings > Display and Brightness and toggle the "True Tone" switch.

 Turn on dark mode: To turn on dark mode, open Settings > Display and Brightness > Tick the Dark Mode option at the top.
 If you tap on options underneath, you can set a schedule for when you want dark mode to turn on or off.

-Charge wirelessly: To make use of the iPhone's wireless charging capabilities (iPhone 8 or later) buy a wireless charger.
+Charge wirelessly: To make use of the iPhone's wireless charging capabilities (iPhone 8 or later), you'll need to buy a wireless charger.
 Any Qi charger will work, but to charge more efficiently you need one optimised for Apple's 7.5W charging (newer MagSafe iPhone chargers can charge at 15W).

 Enable 60fps 4K video recording: Head to Settings > Camera > Record Video and then choose the 4K at 60fps option to shoot at the highest resolution and frame-rate possible on an iPhone.

 Portrait Lighting effects: To shoot Portrait Mode shots with artificial lighting effects, first go to shoot in Portrait mode.
-You can do this either by force-pressing the camera icon and choosing the Portrait shortcut, or opening the camera app and selecting the Portrait option in there.
-Now you can just tap and hold the bottom of the frame where it says "Natural Lighting", and scroll through the options.
+You can do this either by force-pressing the camera icon and choosing the 'Take Portrait' shortcut, or opening the camera app and selecting the Portrait option in there.
+Now you can just tap and hold the bottom of the frame where it says 'Natural Light', and scroll through the options.

-Fast charge it: If you have a 29W, 61W or 87W USB Type-C power adapter for a MacBook, you can plug in your iPhone 8 or 8 Plus or iPhone SE 2020 using a Type-C to Lightning cable and watch it charge really quickly.
+Fast charge it: If you have a 29W, 61W or 87W USB Type-C power adapter for a MacBook, you can plug in your iPhone 8 or 8 Plus, iPhone SE 2020 or iPhone SE (2022) using a Type-C to Lightning cable and watch it charge really quickly.
 Up to 50 per cent in in 30 minutes.

 Add new controls: It is possible to add and remove controls from Control Centre.
-Head to Settings > Control Centre > Customise Controls and then choose which controls you'd like to add.
+Head to Settings > Control Centre and then choose which controls you'd like to add.

 Reorganise controls: To change the order of those controls you've added, tap and hold the three-bar menu on the right of whichever control you'd like to move, then move it up and down the list to wherever you'd like it to be.